brummer10/guitarix.vst/README.md

 ## Dependencys

-- alsa
-- freetype2
-- libcurl
-- glibmm-2.4
-- giomm-2.4
-- avahi-gobject
-- avahi-glib
-- avahi-client
-- fftw3f
-- sndfile
-- eigen3
+On debian based systems the following packages been needed:

-- lilv-0
+- libfreetype6-dev
-- lrdf
+- libglibmm-2.4-dev
-- boost_system
+- libglib2.0-dev
-- boost_iostreams
+- libsigc++-2.0-dev
-- png16
+- libfftw3-dev
-- zlib
+- libsndfile1-dev
-- jpeg
+- liblilv-dev
-- FLAC
+- liblrdf0-dev
-- ogg
+- libboost-iostreams-dev
-- vorbis
+- libstdc++6
-- vorbisenc
+- libc6-dev
-- vorbisfile
+- libgcc-s1

+optional, when not use the included juce modules

 - juce-modules-source-data

 ## Build

+to build using the included juce modules just run

+- make

+- make install

 to build against system wide installed juce-modules-source-data just run.
+On debian based systems this require some additional link flags which will be set by this MACRO.
+Otherwise you could use the JUCE_DIR MACRO

-- make
+- make USE_SYSTEM_JUCE=1

 - make install